PriyenShah9/CS180/README.md

 # CS180 - Project 5 - Team #002
 ***
-A social media application that allows users to create accounts, make posts, and add comments to posts (Option 1)
+A social media application that allows users to create accounts, make posts, and add comments to posts (Option 1).
+Project 5 extensions adds a GUI, network, and the use of concurrency.
 ***
 ** Table of Contents
 1. [Instructions] (#instructions)